Natural Laxative Foods: Compare with drug store laxatives!

 • Intake of less water or fluids

-• Bowel not responding to a defecate
+• Bowel not responding to defecation

 • Slow in transiting the stool for evacuation.